CIA Technology: Bettering Our Lives

 The CIA represents people from all walks of life.
 Besides traditional intelligence officers, the Agency also needs doctors, hair stylists, seamstresses, and other skilled personnel to help meet the unique needs of its mission.

 With this in mind, you might not be surprised to learn that declassified, publicly released technologies developed by CIA have impacted the world in positive ways.
-One of the best examples is the common lithium-iodine battery, developed by CIA in the 1960s to improve the performance of surveillance equipment and prolong the operation of reconnaissance satellites.
+One of the best examples is the common lithium-ion battery, developed by CIA in the 1960s to improve the performance of surveillance equipment and prolong the operation of reconnaissance satellites.

 The benefits of this declassified technology can be felt close to home today, from its use in pacemakers to your cell phone and digital camera.
 The medical community often benefits from research and development performed by the CIA.
 For example, technology that CIA originally developed for the analysis of satellite imagery was made available to assist radiologists in detecting breast cancer.